-Concepts and definitions, eipdemiological models, causality, epidemic process, indices of health and disease, natural history of infectious diseases, contact patterns, measuring infectivity, methods and techniques for studying an infection in the community, time and place clustering, use of routinelv collected data. special surveys. surveillance infectioue diseases. of field investigation, analysis of an outbreak, seroepidemiology, the effect of bias, confounding and misclassification on the identification of source/reservoir of infection and mode of transmission, statistical techniques often used in infectious disease epidemiology, mathematical models for epidemics, primary and secondary prevention in the infectious disease epidemiology, epidemiology of vacation, control, elimination and eradication, epidemiology of emerging infections and epidemiology of specific infectious diseases.
+Concepts and definitions, eipdemiological models, causality, epidemic process, indices of health and disease, natural history of infectious diseases, contact patterns, measuring infectivity, methods and techniques for studying an infection in the community, time and place clustering, use of routinely collected data. special surveys, infectioue surveillance of diseases, field investigation, analysis an outbreak, of seroepidemiology, the effect of bias, confounding and misclassification on the identification of source/reservoir of infection and mode of transmission, statistical techniques often used in infectious disease epidemiology, mathematical models for epidemics, primary and secondary prevention in the infectious disease epidemiology, epidemiology of vacation, control, elimination and eradication, epidemiology of emerging infections and epidemiology of specific infectious diseases.